zakjan/objectpath/README.md

 See detailed examples in [test](test) directory.

-**Parsing errors**

-In case of parsing errors, function `getByPath` silently catches the error and returns `null`.
-If you wish to handle the error on your own, call `parsePath` and `getByParsedPath` separately.

 **Strict equality**

 Equality operator `==` uses strict equality, `===` in JS, `Object.equals` in Java.